hetida/hetida-designer/docs/adapter_system/blob_storage_adapter.md

 ```
 blob-storage-adapter|Blob-Storage-Adapter|http://localhost:8090/adapters/blob|http://hetida-designer-runtime:8090/adapters/blob
 ```

+### Configuring for an Azure Blob Storage

+Azure Blob Storage has its own API and currently does not directly support the S3 API.
+There are several proxy or gateway options to translate the S3 API requests into Azure Blob Storage API requests, e.g. S3Proxy.
+Depending on the proxy or gateway chosen, request authorization must be configured within that instance and authentication of the Blob storage adapter via an STS access token must be disabled by setting `BLOB_STORAGE_ADAPTER_ANONYMOUS` to true.
+In this case, make sure to provide security for your software through other means such as encapsulating the system.

+The transaction checksum algorithms supported by S3 and the algorithms supported by Azure Blob Storage have no common subset.
+Therefore, it is necessary to disable the use of transaction checksums by setting `BLOB_STORAGE_CHECKSUM_ALGORITHM` to an empty string.

 ## Usage
 All sources and sinks of the blob storage adapter are of type `Any`, thus only inputs and outputs of type `Any` can be wired to the blob storage adapter.